MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

   ]
 });

-// Request to revoke all permissions for the current dapps domain await window.ethereum.request({
+// Request to revoke all permissions for the current dApps domain await window.ethereum.request({
   "method": "wallet_revokePermissions",
   "params": []